Myth: It’s easy to get SBA 8(a) Certified.

-As of September, 2019 there are approximately 5,800 active 8(a) Program participants and never more than 10,000 active 8(a) Program participants at any one time in the SBA 8(a) Program’s history.
+As of October 2019 there are only 5,900 active 8(a) Program participants and have never been more than 10,000 active 8(a) Program participants at any one time in the SBA 8(a) Program’s history.
 Fact: The SBA returns over 90% of all 8(a) applications submitted and rejects 70% of all 8(a) applications submitted for review.

-The SBA’s 8(a) electronic application is where you formally apply and submit your 8(a) application responses and upload your unique documentation, however in order to even get to the part of the certify.sba.gov process you must do a lot of leg work to get to this point.
+The SBA’s 8(a) electronic application is where you formally apply and submit your 8(a) application responses and upload your unique documentation, however in order to even get to the certify.sba.gov process you must do a lot of leg work.
 You must have a Dun and Bradstreet Profile, SAM.GOV profile and gathered and collected all of the required documents to be submitted to the SBA.
 Just collecting the required information does not guarantee that you will get 8(a) Certified.
-There are many requirements that the 8(a) applicant and firm must meet, along with the requirements within your unique documents submitted to the SBA.
+There are many requirements that the 8(a) applicant and firm must meet, along with the SBA requirements within your unique documents submitted to the SBA.
 For example.
 Just submitting your Bylaws or Operating Agreement may not cut it.
 There are specific provisions within these documents to ensure the unconditional requirements of the 8(a) Program are met.
 Fact: The certify.sba.gov 8(a) application does not allow you to move forward to the next question, most of the time, without having uploaded the required documents, in the appropriate format requested.
+Also, the SBA application will not automatically inform you if you have an eligibility issue.

 Getting 8(a) certified does not guarantee that you will receive an 8(a) contract.
 Fact: About 50% of all 8(a) Program participants never receive one contract because they do not know how to market their business to the federal government.
 Getting 8(a) certified will certainly open opportunities at the federal level but you must still spend the time and effort in marketing your business to potential federal clients.